History Camp Boston 2024 Weekend

 Historic Site Tours and Events

-You have your choice of three tours.
-Space is limited and we expect all three to sell out.
+You have your choice of four tours.
+Space is limited and we expect all four to sell out.
 Select and pay for your tour when you register for History Camp Boston.
-The tours are at roughly the same time, so y0u’ll only be able to attend one.
+The tours to Beverly and Hingham are at roughly the same time, so you will only be able to attend one.
+The Innovation Trail and Black Heritage Trail walking tours are in the morning and afternoon, so attendees can choose to do either or both.

 Boston’s Innovation Trail: A Special Collaboration with History Camp